-Corned Beef and Cabbage with Horseradish Sauce
+- Corned Beef and Cabbage Recipe FAQs

 Isn’t St. Patrick’s Day the best?
 When you were a kid, didn’t you just love the shamrocks and rainbows everywhere, the pinching galore, and the green milk in the morning?

 Okay so maybe my mom was the only one who claimed on the morning of every St. Patrick’s Day that leprechauns had come in the night and magicked our milk an intense shade of green.
 Let me tell you, it is quite a shock early in the morning to pour greenness all over your Honey Bunches of Oats instead of whiteness.
 (We always used cardboard cartons of milk, not see-through jugs, so it really was surprising enough to accidentally knock your entire bowl of now-green cereal off the table.)

 My mom was very into eating St. Patrick’s Day food on the holiday.
 Don’t be deceived by the large pictures of Corned Beef on this post.
 That is not St. Patrick’s Day food, according to my mom.
 Instead she would serve broccoli, green mashed potatoes, and even green beef gravy.
 Beef gravy of course starts out brown, so adding copious amounts of green dye to it merely achieves a color that should not be discussed in pleasant company.

 The best St. Patrick’s Day meal ever though was the year she managed to dye even the pork chops green.
 No I am not kidding.
 My mom makes these awesome Saucy Pork Chops that are a family classic; we have been using the recipe forever, it’s straight outta Better Homes and Gardens I think.
 You cook the chops in a special sauce on the stove.
 The main ingredient of this sauce is ketchup.
 Do you remember back in the day when they started marketing green ketchup?
 Oh yes, she did.